 Following consultation earlier this year, and consistent with its expressed commitments, the Federal Government is now consulting on its proposed crowd sourced equity funding framework for public companies as well as ways to reduce compliance costs for, and facilitate capital raising by, proprietary companies.

-Consistent with the Government’s commitments as part of its Growing Jobs and Small Business reform package announced in the 2016-16 Budget and previous consultation (see G+T Alerts on 4 December 2014 and 16 March 2015), Treasury has released a new Consultation Paper (Paper) which:
+Consistent with the Government’s commitments as part of its Growing Jobs and Small Business reform package announced in the 2016-16 Budget and previous consultation (see G+T Alerts on 16 March 2015), Treasury has released a new Consultation Paper (Paper) which:

 - outlines key elements of the Government's crowd-sourced equity funding (CSEF) framework for public companies; and